malkhamis-panw/gaia/doc/documentation.md

 ##### `GET /enforcers`

-Retrieves the list of Defenders.
+Retrieves the list of enforcers.

 Parameters: